 Getting around Kangaroo Island

-The best way to see Kangaroo Island is by driving.
-You can bring your vehicle on the ferry or rent a car at the Kingscote Airport or Penneshaw Ferry Terminal.
-There’s a mixture of sealed and unsealed roads with two-lane highways.
-Driving offers spectacular scenic views and allows you to explore at your own pace.
-Be aware of wildlife on or near the road and take particular care if you’re driving at dawn, dusk or night.
+Driving is the only way to travel around Kangaroo Island as there's no public transport.
+You can take your vehicle on the ferry or rent a car at Kingscote Airport or Penneshaw Ferry Terminal.
+There’s a mixture of sealed and unsealed roads and two-lane highways.
+Be aware of wildlife and take extra care if you’re driving at dawn or dusk.